 Young people who have lost a parent or other close relative, also those who have someone important in their life with a terminal illness.

-We have designed the app for ages 11+ but we have had a lot of feedback telling us that younger children have been playing while accompanied by an adult, which is great!
+We have designed the app for ages 11+ and our research shows that the core audience is 13-16 year olds (see our evaluation report for more details).
+We have also had a lot of feedback telling us that adults also find the game meaningful and that many younger children have been playing while accompanied by an adult and have found it to be a great benefit!

 We gave our game an age range because some of the stories shared by our guides talk very openly about death in a way that might not be suitable for younger children.
-(These stories are marked with a ⚡ sign).
+(These stories are marked with a ⚡ sign within the game).

 Childhood bereavement is associated with a number of negative outcomes for young people, particularly when the their grief is left unacknowledged.
 There are a lot of worrying statistics, here are some of the key ones: